Alfred feels like the First Love Foundation saved his life.

 Former First Love Foundation client and volunteer

 “I was very happy to volunteer with them.
 It was a way to use my time when I had nothing else to do.
 It was my way to give something back to society and to the First Love Foundation for pulling me through.
 I liked volunteering with them because they are good people.
 It was a nice atmosphere and I could meet other people.”
-Alfred’s confidence and wellbeing grew over the following weeks as he learned new skills working as part of the food bank team.
+Alfred’s confidence and wellbeing grew over the following weeks as he learned new skills working as part of the team.
 “They changed my life because they made me see another side to society, the good side.
 Their support has made me stronger and given me some confidence in myself.”

 Read more hero stories